 Now you can proceed with specifying the store entities you wish to upgrade.
 The following data can be transferred from an older Magento version to the latest one:

-Also, you can benefit from additional migration options to broaden the functionality of data import.
+Also, you can benefit from additional migration options or even our migration customization service to broaden the functionality of data import.
 To be more specific, you can “Create 301 redirects to your Target Store” to make the old links working and to minimize SEO impact after the switch.
 “Preserve order/customer IDs on Target store” option will allow saving the Source store order/customer IDs on the Target store after migration.
 With the help of the “Migrate customers’ passwords” options, you’ll make it possible for your customers to log in to your new Magento store using their current store credentials.

 Note: With Cart2Cart you pay only for those items you actually move, and the price of the Magento upgrade depends only on the number of entities to be imported.